SnowBrains Christmas Gift Guide: 11 Awesome Ideas for the Skier or Rider That Has Everything

 Credit: rockytalkie.com

 Having a reliable way to communicate with your group while skiing is highly desirable.
 It is frustrating to get separated from your partners and have no way of knowing where they are.
 Even with good cell phone service, it is much easier to use these classic push-to-talk radios.
 A cheap pair will do the trick just fine.
-For a higher-end radio that can attach to your outerwear, check out the BC Link 2.0 (25% off right now) or the Rocky Talkie.
+For a higher-end radio that can attach to your outerwear, check out the BC Link 2.0 or the Rocky Talkie.

 Related Articles